 What is insurance?

 An insurance policy is a contract between you and an insurance company.
-It protects you against financial loss due to specific events, eg property damage, redundancy, illness.
+It protects you against financial loss due to specific events, such as property damage, redundancy, illness.

-There are many types of insurance cover, but the main are:
+There are many types of insurance cover, but the main types are:

 - motor vehicle

 Decide what kind of policy is relevant to your situation.